Blue Cruise: Vessels

 In order to navigate these routes, one has to choose an appropriate sailing vessel.
 The traditional wooden yachts are the most suitable boat type for a sailing holiday in Turkey.
 These motor sailers come in three distinct types, the most popular of which is the gulet.
 Each boat type provides a different set of features that contribute to a comfortable and delightful journey into the blue.

 Gulet: The gulet is considered the best type of traditional wooden boat for a sailing holiday.
 Characterized by its broad stern, a gulet provides ample space for comfortable daily living.
 Ranging in length from 15 to 55 meters, gulets are ideal for accommodating groups ranging from 6 to 24 individuals.

 Square Sterned Boat: Square sterned boats, as the name suggests, are noted for their square sterns.
 This design feature affords additional space for extra cabins when compared to gulets.
 Like the gulets, they also range in length from 15 to 55 meters and are ideal for groups of 6 to 24 people.

 Tirhandil: The tirhandil is the oldest type of wooden yacht optimal for voyaging the Aegean Sea.
 Noted for its pointed stern, tirhandils are smaller than their counterparts, ranging from 11 to 30 meters in length.
-They are usually ideal for smaller groups of 6 to 16 people.

 These vessel options ensure that travelers can embark on their voyage with utmost comfort and satisfaction, tailoring their experience to their group size and personal preference.